influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitoring-influxenterprise-clusters.md

 ### Step 4: Explore the monitoring data in Chronograf

 Chronograf works with the Telegraf data in your InfluxDB OSS instance.
-The `Host List` page, the first page that you see in Chronograf, shows your data node's hostnames, their statuses, CPU usage, load, and their configured applications.
+The `Host List` page shows your data node's hostnames, their statuses, CPU usage, load, and their configured applications.
 In this case, you've only enabled the system stats input plugin so `system` is the single application that appears in the `Apps` column.

 ![Host List page](/img/chronograf/chrono-cluster-hostlist.png)